Quantum K-theory of flag varieties via non-abelian localization: Preliminaries

-where for each $l$, $\{a_l\}$ is an element in $K_T(X)$, $\ev_l:\widebar{\mathcal{M}}_{0,m}(X,d)\rightarrow X$ is the evaluation map at the $l$-th marked point, and $L_l$ is the universal cotangent bundle at the $l$-th marked point over the moduli space.
-By linear extension, we may define correlators for any inputs being Laurent polynomials of the universal cotangent bundles instead of merely the monomials $a_lL_l^{k_l}$.
-Let $\{\phi_\alpha\}$ be an additive basis of $K(X)$ and $\{\phi^\alpha\}$ be its dual basis under the Poincar\'e pairing.
-Then, as we have briefly mentioned in the introduction, the big $\mathcal{J}$-function of the $T$-equivariant permutation-invariant quantum K-theory of $X$ is defined as
+Let $\{\phi_\alpha\}$ be an additive basis of $K(M)$ and $\{\phi^\alpha\}$ be its dual basis under the Poincar\'e pairing.
+Then, as we have briefly mentioned in Introduction, the $T$-equivariant (permutation-invariant) \textbf{K-theoretic big $\mathcal{J}$-function}, or simply the $\mathcal{J}$-function, of $M$ is defined as